CosmosAtlas/markdown-citation/examples/report.md

 ### Abstract

 Markdown is a widely used markup language on the internet.
-It's simplicity and ease of used made it a great tool for writting blog posts and documentations.
-It's design allowed it to be extended for more functionality.
+Its simplicity and ease of used made it a great tool for writting blog posts and documentations.
+Its design allowed it to be extended for more functionality.
 Many people and organization extended the original Markdown and some of the extensions became standards among users.
-This report shows an extension of Markdown by adding citation support through javascript implementation.
+This report shows an extension of Markdown, by adding citation support through javascript implementation.

 ### Introduction